raphaelgoulart/yargspy/README.md

 <h1>YARGLB</h1>

 **Description:**
-Unofficial leaderboards for YARG, based on REPLAY file parsing for validation.
+Unofficial leaderboard API server for YARG using NodeJS and MongoDB, with REPLAY file validation program written in C#.

 # Installing/Developing

 This repository contains two JavaScript projects:

 - `yarglb-frontend`: Using React.
+  - _The frontend is only being used for debugging process at the moment_.
 - `yarglb-backend`: Using NodeJS + Fastify framework

 On both frontend and backend: